alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-09-03-some-signs-of-the-our.md

 ---
-layout: post
-title: "Some of the signs of the Hour"
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Al-Da'imah, Fatwa no. 5253, Question 2"
-category: [fatwas,doomsday]
 hijri: Muharram 15, 1442 AH
 lang: en
-locale: en
+layout: post
-note: true
+mass_edited: true
-summary: "There are many Signs of the Hour, and some of them are included in the answer that the Prophet gave to Gabriel when he asked him about the Signs of the Hour."
 muftis:
   chairman:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
   deputy_chairman:
   - name: Shaykh Abdul-Razzaq Al-Afifi
     url: /biography/afifi/
   members:
   - name: Shaykh Abdullah ibn Ghudayyan
     url: /biography/ghudayyan/
   - name: Shaykh Abdullah ibn Qa'ud
     url: /biography/qaud/
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Al-Da'imah, Fatwa no. 5253, Question 2
+summary: There are many Signs of the Hour, and some of them are included in the answer that the Prophet gave to Gabriel when he asked him about the Signs of the Hour.
+title: Some of the signs of the Hour
 ---

 ### Question: